Blendify/blender-manual/trunk/blender_docs/manual/addons/add_mesh/blenderkit.rst

 Online Blenderkit Library, materials, models, brushes and more.

-An extended version is available from the authors site.
+An extended version is available from the `authors site <https://www.blenderkit.com/>`__ as well as the documentation.

-Documentation can be found here: https://www.blenderkit.com/